gengstrand/clojure-news-feed/README.md

 ### swagger

-Swagger templates and assets used to generate the api and resource classes for feed3, feed4 and feed5.
+Swagger templates and assets used to generate the api and resource classes for all feed services version 3 or greater.

 ### aws